 Where and when the homes will be built

-As the Extra Care housing schemes are large and complicated to build, the construction of the three schemes has been phased.
-They are being built on three sites, all located within existing communities and with access to local facilities:
+As the Extra Care housing schemes are large and were complicated to build, the construction of the three schemes was phased.
+They are built on three sites, all located within existing communities and with access to local facilities:

-- The first scheme has been built on the former Westmoor House site, School Lane, Dewsbury.
-This is known as Woodland Court.
-Construction started in January 2012 and the scheme opened on 1 July 2013.
+- The first scheme is built on the former Westmoor House site, School Lane, Dewsbury and is known as Woodland Court.
+Construction started in January 2012 and the scheme opened on 1st July 2013.

-- The second scheme is on the former Fairfield School, Dale Lane, Heckmondwike and is known as Meadow Green.
+- The second scheme is on the former Fairfield School site at, Dale Lane, Heckmondwike and is known as Meadow Green.
 This scheme also includes Meadow Green Lodge, a smaller self-contained unit at the side of the main scheme containing 10 flats for people with dementia who want to continue to live independently.
 Construction commenced in June 2012 and the scheme opened on 2nd December 2013.

 - The third scheme Sandy Mount, is located at Blackmoorfoot Road, Crosland Moor, Huddersfield.
-Construction commenced there in spring 2013 and the scheme will be opening in the summer of 2014.
+Construction commenced there in spring 2013 and the scheme was opened on 7th July 2014.

 Renting the homes